-There are many things that go through your head when deciding whether to holiday on a yacht charter.
+There are many things that go through your head when deciding whether to holiday on a yacht charter in Turkey.
 Will it get cramped?
 Will everyone get on?
 Will it be a success?

 When my mother, my brother and I attempted to organize a week long boat rental on a yacht charter from Marmaris, Turkey with our friends, we crafted our journey to make sure none of these thoughts would cross our mind.
 Of course there are always worries, but we knew it was going to be success.